thiagofa/pyrise/README.md

     >>> underdog.title = 'The new CEO'
     >>> underdog.save()

-Get a list of all people in Highrise:
+Get a list of all people in Highrise

     >>> people = Person.all()
     >>> for person in people:
     ...     print "%s %s" % (person.first_name person.last_name)

-Get a list of people from basic keyword search:
+Get a list of people from basic keyword search

     >>> people = Person.filter(term='john')

-Get a list of all the people in a specific company:
+Get a list of all the people in a specific company

     >>> people = Person.filter(company_id=1234)